leftlogic/ffconf/src/details/index.md

 Note that by attending our events, you are agreeing to our [code of conduct](https://ffconf.org/code-of-conduct/).

-If see or hear our code of conduct being breached, or have any other concerns or questions, please contact a member of staff (wearing FFConf t-shirts), our BlueSky [@ffconf](https://bsky.app/profile/ffconf.org) DMs are open.
+If see or hear our code of conduct being breached, or have any other concerns or questions, please contact a member of staff (wearing FFConf t-shirts), our Bluesky [@ffconf](https://bsky.app/profile/ffconf.org) DMs are open.

 ## Refreshments and lunch